gilles-degols/election/docs/readme.md

 # Installation

-As of now, we did not yet publish the library in Maven Central, so you need to build and publish it to your local repository.
-For example, once you pulled the project:

-`sbt +publishLocal`

-In the sbt project:
+The library is available on Maven Central, hence, you can easily import it:
 ```
-lazy val electionLibraryVersion = "0.0.1"
-"net.degols" %% "election" % electionLibraryVersion
-	exclude("log4j", "log4j") exclude("org.slf4j","slf4j-log4j12")
+libraryDependencies += "net.degols.libs" % "election" % "1.0.0" exclude("log4j", "log4j") exclude("org.slf4j","slf4j-log4j12")
 ```

 Another alternative, useful for contributors, is to have the "election" package in the same directory as your "election-example" project using it.
 Then, by following this [build.sbt](https://github.com/gilles-degols/election-example/blob/master/build.sbt) used for an election-example project, you can automatically build the election library alongside the election-example project itself.